echosa/echosa.github.io/_posts/2013-07-05-how-my-emacs-setup-changed-me-and-is-it-time-to-change-again.md

 I have always, er, obsessed over making software for people, and by "people" I mean "other people".
 I think that's wrong.
 I should be obsessed over writing good, useful software.
 If others find and use it, all the better.
 If not, then I still wrote some awesome software that I can personally use.
 The inherent realization here is that writing software shouldn't be about fame and not *completely* about money (paying bills is one thing, being Bill Gates is a bit much).
 As a programmer, I should enjoy programming, which I do, but I should not let the fact that no one will ever see a program I wrote, or even know it exists, deter my enjoyment or pursuit of programming.

-Ok, ok.
+OK, OK.
 Enough with all the philosophy.
 I've explained how my Emacs setup has changed me and taught me some life lessons about what I love to do.
 However, what about the second part of this article's title?

 Simply put, emacs-setup has served me well, in many capacities.
 That said there are a few limiting factors to handling my Emacs setup in an interactive way through my package.
 For instance, temporarily commenting out a piece of your .emacs for testing/debugging purposes is easy, but not so easy with my package.